Flathead Lake Real Estate Sales

 Prices based on a per-waterfront-foot have continued to increase to over $4,000/ft for the entire lake after adjusting for improvements in the past few years.

 Given the reduction in inventory, we expect to see continued upward price pressure this year.

 Active Waterfront Listings

-Residential waterfront listings for this month are down from the number of listings for this time last year at 88 listings, down from 113.
-The number of land listings is also down to 31 from 39.
+Residential waterfront listings for this month are down slightly from the number of listings for this time last year at 118 listings, down from 124.
+The number of land listings is down to 40 from 54.

-Median list prices for residential listings ticked up to $1.1M.
-With a higher percentage of properties under the $1M mark selling, the ratio of active listings above this price mark has shifted.
+Median list prices for residential listings have been bouncing between $1.0-1.1M.
+With a higher percentage of properties under the $1M mark selling, the ratio of active listings above this price mark has been shifting.